 We explore these questions through studies of inclusive innovation processes across a wide range of geographic and cultural contexts.
-The findings and insights from this research inform the core content of the new MIT Professional Education course on Inclusive Innovation.
+The findings and insights from this research informed the core content of an MIT Professional Education course on Inclusive Innovation.

 Investigating Inclusive Systems Innovation

 This two-year project examines processes of inclusive, multi-stakeholder innovation at the local systems level, with a particular focus on innovation within agricultural systems and local systems of production and consumption.
 The project is funded by the USAID Center for Development Research and forms part of the MIT CITE research portfolio.
 Read more.

 Learning from Local Innovators

 This ongoing project involves interview-based case studies with local innovators and their collaborators in order to gain insights into how grassroots innovation processes unfold across a variety of sectors and contexts.

 Understanding inclusive innovation processes in agricultural systems: A middle-range conceptual model